-- I, Peter Rimgaudas Kabaila, Heritage Consultant, confirm that: - I have conducted a ground survey on foot of the development area. - I have prepared this report, which has objectively assessed the proposed development against the Due Diligence Code of Practice for the Protection of Aboriginal Objects.
+- I, Peter Rimgaudas Kabaila, Heritage Consultant, confirm that: - I have conducted a visual inspection on the site of the proposed development. - I have prepared this report, which has objectively assessed the proposed development against the Due Diligence Code of Practice for the Protection of Aboriginal Objects.
 NSW 2010.